 Double-Void, durational performance and installation, Newlyn Art Gallery, December 2001

-The ‘maternal round’ was re-created by hours of dragging a hessian sack filled with lard (corresponding to the weight of my youngest son) around a circle.
-An infuriatingly repetitive sound loop of my son’s first word (‘bag’!) playing in the background, with three video screens showing the action of walking the circle over time.
+The maternal round was re-created by a durational performance of dragging a hessian sack filled with lard corresponding to the weight of my youngest son around a circle in the gallery all day.
+An infuriatingly repetitive sound loop of my son’s first word ‘bag’! playing in the background.
+Three video screens showed previous performances of the same action.

-Using visual ‘positionality’ (Braidotti R., and Grosz, E), and movement between time, site and metaphor, can create new representations that make it possible to discursively represent Mother.
+Visual ‘positionality’ (Braidotti R., and Grosz, E) and movement between time, site and metaphor can create new representations that make it possible to discursively represent Mother.